TTTTMMMM/chairLocations/README.md

 ```

-Okay -- the user has to have logged in first!
-Not sure this is going to work.
+What I've seen is that the user has to have logged in before a Firebase user object exists.
+So, I'll need to set the access privileges upon login, not at time of user addition.

 #### TODO: